ds4dm/ZERO/docs/support_files/IPG.rst

 ====================================

 The first step in modeling this Integer Programming Game is to include `zero.h` and create a derived class of :cpp:class:`Game::IPG`.
 The minimal constructor for :cpp:class:`Game::IPG` involves passing a pointer to `GRBEnv` (Check Gurobi's C++ `reference manual <https://www.gurobi.com/documentation/8.1/refman/cpp_api_overview.html>`_
 ).
 The derived class should indeed instantiate the base class (Game::IPG) using such a constructor.
-The code below, achieves it.
+The code below gives an example.

 .. code-block:: c